junxit/us-congress-bills-116/metadata.md

 - 2019-05-22 — Introduced in House
 - 2019-05-22 — Referred to the Committee on Homeland Security, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2019-05-22 — Referred to the Committee on Homeland Security, and in addition to the Committee on Transportation and Infrastructure, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-05-23 — Referred to the Subcommittee on Economic Development, Public Buildings, and Emergency Management.
+- 2019-06-11 — Referred to the Subcommittee on Emergency Preparedness, Response, and Recovery.
+- 2019-10-23 — Committee Consideration and Mark-up Session Held.
+- 2019-10-23 — Ordered to be Reported.
+- 2019-10-23 — Subcommittee on Emergency Preparedness, Response, and Recovery Discharged.
+- 2020-01-08 — Committee on Transportation discharged.
+- 2020-01-08 — Committee on Transportation discharged.
+- 2020-01-08 — Placed on the Union Calendar, Calendar No. 294.
+- 2020-01-08 — Reported by the Committee on Homeland Security.
+H. Rept.
+116-370, Part I.
+- 2020-01-08 — Reported by the Committee on Homeland Security.
+H. Rept.
+116-370, Part I.